dan4334/jukebox/README.md

+# I've forked this.
+Notes below are from the original readme

+I've attempted to update all of the NPM dependencies but am hitting build issues.
+Probably not advisable to use anything in this repo right now.

 ![](.github/images/jukebox.png)
 # Maintenance Notice
 ⚠️ Due to rapid changes on the library Jukebox used, and Discord API, this branch of Jukebox is discontinued.